tchayen/tonfisk/packages/ds/README.md

 - [x] User text selection color and background.
 - [x] Pagination: popover that appears on click on [...] that allows to select arbitrary page.
 - [x] Bigger examples to find out missing components.
+- [x] Update spinner to feature background for the circle in the outline color.